cchhay123/Statistical_Analysis/README.md

 - **Probability Fundamentals**: Applied concepts of probability distributions, calculations of event probabilities, and interpretation of probabilistic outcomes.
 - **Statistical Reasoning**: Developed skills to critically analyze and interpret probabilistic scenarios and outcomes within given contexts.

-*Goal*: Build strong foundational understanding of probability to inform statistical inference and decision-making.
+*Goal*: Build foundational understanding of probability to inform statistical inference and decision-making.

 ---